aalu1418/chainlink-integration/README.md

 ### Folders
 * `testTriggerContract`: simple contract that emits an event to trigger oracle
-* `chainlinkContractDeploy`: deploying contracts to local docker image using conflux-truffle (need to wait a few minutes for accounts to unlock)
+* `chainlinkContractDeploy`: deploying contracts to local docker image using conflux-truffle
 * `interactScripts`: scripts for interacting with deployed contracts on conflux network testnet

 ### Deployment Order